Cashman1396/SinatraCMS-Project-/README.md

 Installation

-1) Fork and clone repo to your locla machine
+1) Fork and clone repo to your local machine
 2) Use 'bundle install' to install your dependencies.

 Usage